 About the Author

 Heather Grace Stewart is a Canadian poet and journalist who decided to try writing novels at 41 and hasn’t looked back because she’s having too much fun.
 “The Ticket,” a romantic comedy inspired by a true story, became an International Kindle bestseller and is being adapted into a movie.
-Her second romantic comedy in the Love Again Series, “Good Nights” was released in July 2018.
+Her second romantic comedy in the Love Again Series, “Good Nights” was released in July 2018 and is nominated for a TopShelf Magazine 2019 Indie Book Award.
+Both novels are now audiobooks published by Tantor Audio, a division of RB Media.
+Heather is represented by Stephanie Hansen of The Metamorphosis Literary Agency in the USA.
+Please contact the agency for all audio, film and foreign rights inquiries.

 After receiving her BA (Honours) in Canadian Studies at Queen’s University in Kingston, Ontario, Heather attended Montreal’s Concordia University for a graduate diploma in Journalism.
 She worked as chief reporter of a local paper and associate editor of Harrowsmith Country Life and Equinox magazines before starting her own freelance writing and editing business, Graceful Publications, in 1999.